Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 </p>
 </div>

-## Design idea and requirement ##
+## Design idea and requirements ##
-I decided to get inspiration from historical captain bed, as I estimated that marine environnement constraints (sturdy, demountable, storage, durable) are similar to mine.
+I decided to get inspiration from historical captain bed (illustration below), as I estimated that marine environnement constraints (sturdy, easily disassembled and reassembled, integrated storage, durable) are close to mine.
 ![historical captain bed](/img/re/furnitures/captain_bed/historical_nautical_captain_bed.jpg)

-The main design requirements are:
+The main design requirements of my design are:
- - a nice wooden bed inspired by nautical captain bed
+ - a nice wooden bed inspired by nautical captain bed,
- - a maximised amount of storage (about 2 m3!)
+ - a maximised amount of integrated storage (about 2m^3!, equivalent to two big closets),
- - through drawers
+ - through drawers,
- - solid wood, traditionnal joinery for strength and durability
+ - solid wood, traditionnal joinery for strength and durability,
- - fully dismountable into small pieces (one person carry)
+ - can come apart into small pieces (i.e. easily transportable by one person),
- - Can be build with reasonnably common tools
+ - can be built with common woodworking tools.

 ## Design ##
 ### Design, drawing ###
-I did most of the drawing in Sketchup, a kind of standard choice for woodworker.
+I did most of the drawing in Sketchup, a kind of standard choice for a woodworker.
-Drawing joins was so lengthy that I gave up for most.
+Drawing joins was so tedious that I gave up for most of them (nothing can be automate).

-At some point I changed the design so the bed was a bit less high.
-I ended up having to redraw everything!
+And when after some time thinking about the design, I decided that the bed should be less high, I ended up having to redraw everything!

 ![Redrawing the model](/img/re/furnitures/captain_bed/design_redraw.jpg)

-**Drawing the procedural way (where the number of drawers is a parameter for instance) would have been immensely helpful**
+**Drawing the procedural way (where the number of drawers is a parameter for instance) would have been immensely helpful.**

 ### Structure ###
-Choosing the structure was amongst the first thing to do, as many other choices depends on it.
+Choosing the structure was amongst the first thing to do, as many other choices depend on it.
 This step was essentially intellectual.

 A bed is a kind of furniture that is under a lot of stress, as it is used 1/3 of the time.
-Bed also has to be rigid, or one person turning in the bed may disturb the other person.
+A bed also needs to be rigid, or one person turning in the bed may disturb the other person.
-Because the drawers have to go though and be accessible from either side (in case one side of the bed is against a wall), the structure possibility are quite limited after some tries.
+Because the drawers have to go through and be accessible from either side (in case one side of the bed is against a wall), the possibilities of structure are limited.
 **Help from a guided-design software would have been much welcome**.

 The bed rigidity comes from the orthogonal vertical partitions, and the frame.
 ![Bed main structure](/img/re/furnitures/captain_bed/structure.jpg)

 ### Dimensionning ###
-Once having the general structure in mind, all the parts have to be dimensioned (mainly, deifining the thicknesses), which is quite difficult.
+Once having the general structure in mind, all the parts have to be dimensioned (mainly, defining the thicknesses), which tends to be difficult.
-In practice, in involves looking in archive, browsing other similar designs and more notably interviewing many woodworkers to converge to something that might be OK (no way to know before testing it).
+In practice, it involves looking in archives, browsing other similar designs and more notably interviewing many woodworkers to converge to something that might be OK (there is no way to know before testing it...).

-Same goes for the wood species selection, a very though problem when taking into account resistance, weight, availability, esthetics and cost!
+Same goes for the wood species selection, a very tough problem when taking into account resistance, weight, availability, esthetics and cost!
-Some part of the structure was validated through mechanical computing (ex: how much central deformation for a slat 0,8m long, 3cm square section, when supporting 100 kg?).
+Some parts of the structure were validated through mechanical computing (ex: how much central deformation for a slat 0,8m long, 3cm square section, when supporting 100 kg?).
 Such computing was very long and painfull to do, as first one has to find the mechanical properties of a given wood species (density, elasticity, etc.), then configure an available generic mechanical software.
-In the end, most thicknesses are 30 mm for very strong parts, 24 mm for strong parts, and 20 mm for drawers.
+In the end, most thicknesses are 30mm for very strong parts, 24mm for strong parts, and 20mm for drawers.

-**A tool to roughly simulate mechanical aspects to help validate/refine the choices would have been of great help**.
+**A tool to roughly simulate mechanical aspects to help validate/refine the choices would have been of great help.
+It would reduce the uncertainty on the final product and would avoid unnecessary over-dimensioning**.

 ### Joinery design ###
-I decided to use traditionnal joinery, for durability, and because the requirment to be dismountable limits gluing a lot, which in turns require mechanically stronger joins.
+I decided to use traditionnal joinery, for durability.
+Moreover, the requirements to have an easily disassembled item limits gluing a lot, which in turns require mechanically stronger joins.
-Some of this joins were complemented by screws and bolts, which can be worked around to go full wood, but are a very practical and reliable way to apply adjustable tension.
+Some of this joins were complemented by screws and bolts, which can be worked around to go full wood, but are a very practical and reliable way to apply adjustable tension (allowing to compensate wood deformations or small conception errors).

 Designing joins was an absolute pain, as dismountability has to be taken into account.
-Basically classical woodworking joins limit the degree of freedom of two pieces to 1 or 2 degree (at least a translation, sometimes a rotation).
+Basically, classical woodworking joins limit the degree of freedom of two pieces to 1 or 2 degree (at least a translation, sometimes a rotation).
-While in theory simple, sturdiness and simplicity of the joins have to be taken into account, as well as hyperstatism (what happens when wood expands by 5%, or something is off by 1 mm?).
+While in theory simple, sturdiness and simplicity of the joins have to be taken into account, as well as hyperstatism (what happens when wood expands by 5% because of humidity, or something is off by 1 mm?).

-To complicate matter, several typ of joins may have an identical locking effect, but very different durability.
+To complicate things, several types of joins may have an identical locking effect, but very different durability.
-This is clearly an optimisation process, as shown by the mental gym one has to perform to imagine how things get together.
+This is clearly an optimization process, as shown by the mental gym one has to perform to imagine how things get together.

+Illustration: The dissassembly sequence of the bed, where grey arrows represent the direction of movement.
+Note that each movement means adequate joins.
 ![bed disassembly](/img/re/furnitures/captain_bed/disassembly/bed_disassembly.jpg)

-**Some digital help would have been greatly beenficial, to choose join type but also to dimension joins**, as the joins became so complicated I had to manually draw a graph of things to keep tracks of work.
+**Some digital help would have been greatly beneficial, to choose the join types but also to dimension joins**, as the joins became so complicated I had to manually draw a graph of things to keep track of the work.
 ![Graph of joins](/img/re/furnitures/captain_bed/graph_of_joins.jpg)

 ## Fabrication ##
-For fabrication, some woodworking tools were broken, which forced me to adapt or go with hand tools.
+Fabrication was different from usual profesional setting, as I naviguated between two associative woodshops with very differents equipments, which forced me to sometimes rely on hand tools.

-### list of parts, nomenclature, fabrication sequence ###
+### List of parts, nomenclature, fabrication sequence ###
-The first step of fabrication is establishing a nomenclature, a list of part and buy it!
+The first step of fabrication is to establish a nomenclature, a list of parts and... to buy it!
 This was mostly manual, yet a single error may have a strong effect on the fabrication process.
 For instance, lacking wood may add several weeks of delays has it has to be dried again in the woodshop.

+Illustration: an example of nomenclature and measures to help fabrication and quality control.
+Because errors are so easy to make, and so costly to deal with, the more visual representations are available, the better.
 ![Example of nomenclature](/img/re/furnitures/captain_bed/example_nomenclature.jpg)

-The fabrication sequence was mostly informal, and thus not optimised.
+The fabrication sequence was mostly informal, and thus not optimized.

-**Much time could have been gained by a better tasks ordening and automatised plan/nomenclature generation**.
+**Much time could have been gained by a smarter and more efficient tasks ordening and automated plan/nomenclature generation**.

-### markings and joinery ###
+### Markings and joinery ###
-Markings may become very repetitive for some identical joins, so I used a laser cutter to create templates for some dovetails and other joins.
+Markings may become very repetitive for some identical joins.
+I used a laser cutter to create templates for some dovetails and other joins.

-I had to draw this templates manually, which is very time consuming, so I used this method only for a few joins.
+I had to draw this templates manually, which is very time consuming.
+That is why I used this method only for a few joins (when I absolutely needed to get them identical or when a type of join had to be done multiple times).

+Illutration: example of templates.
 ![Example of templates](/img/re/furnitures/captain_bed/templates.jpg)

-**Automatically generated templates from 3D plans would have gained time and precision.**
+**Automatically generated templates from 3D plans would have saved time and would have made the fabrication more precise.**

 ###  Finishing touches ###
 This project used only solid wood, with no veneer work, and rather simple geometry.
-Thus the finishings were rater quick.
+The finishings were thus rather quick.

 ![Example of templates](/img/re/furnitures/captain_bed/assembled_bed.jpg)

 ### Conclusion about the bed ###

-The design is quite satisfactory, the bed is fast and easy to assemble, and can be stored in little space.
-It has already been moved several times with ease and without damages.
+After one year of use, I can only now assume that everything works as it should, that the bed is very solid and rigid.
+The storage capacity has proven to be very useful.
+The height were adapted to an everyday use.
+It is fast and easy to assemble (in about 15 minutes).
+It can be stored in a relatively small space (imagine if I had to store one bed and two closets instead!).
+It has already been moved several times with ease and without damage.
 ![Bed disassembled](/img/re/furnitures/captain_bed/bed_disassembled.jpg)

-All in all, I spend several hundred hours to design and build the bed, and I still need to build the drawers.
+All in all, I spent several hundred hours to design and build the bed (well..
+I still need to build the drawers).
-Of course much of this time is because I was still learning, and sometime because I had to use workaround because of broken woodworking machines.
+Of course much of this time has been spent because I was still learning woodworking, and sometimes because I had to use workaround because of broken woodworking machines in the woodshop.

-However, even dividing the hours spent on this bed by 4 (taking into account learning and broken tools), it would still be too much time to fabricate it to the mass.
+However, even dividing the hours spent on this bed by 4 (taking into account learning and broken tools), it would still be too much time to fabricate it for the mass.

+Since this project I took time to properly [learn<)(/2017-10-02-certified_cabinet_maker/) [woodworking](/woodworking_projects/) and [design](/design_projects/), to build other furniture ([a keel game](/2016-07-01-ultra_molkky/), [optimised cutting boards](/2016-12-01-cutting_board/)), to analyze a lot of existing ones, and more importantly to talk with many experienced woodworkers.

+Besides my long time interest for digital fabrication, I also obtained a Ph.D. in computer science centered on procedural street modelling.
+Because this subject had not been studied, I read many papers about procedural modelling applied to various objects, such as buildings, trees, objects.

+All this made me mature and think about how to generalyze my experience and bring CAD to durable woodworking.

 **The big question is then how digital fabrication and computer aided design could help to converge quickly to a better furniture design and to fabricate the furniture more efficiently.**